Kiwifan1/Kiwifan1.github.io/docs/mekanism/fission-reactor.md

 * Faces can be `Fission Reactor Casing`, `Reactor Glass`, `Fission Reactor Port` or `Fission Reactor Logic Adapter`
 * Interior can be either air or fission control rods
   * A control rod is made from 1 to 15 `Fission Fuel Assembly` and a single `Control Rod Assembly` at the top
+  * A control rod may not share an edge with another control rod
 * Each Reactor must have a minimum of:
   * 1 Coolant Input (Water/Sodium)
   * 1 Coolant Output (Steam/Superheated Sodium)